TiciaD/JavaPractice/README.md

 # Java Practice
-A compilation of mini Java Projects to help me learn the basics
+A compilation of mini Java Projects from basic to intermediate
 ## Projects
 - Mortgage Calculator